Human Resources Development

 Development of Human Resources Capable of Global Group Management

 We focus on the development of human resources capable of taking responsibility for global group management, which is a key pillar of Mitsui's consolidated management.

-In order to provide support for human resources development at each group company in Japan, and to build human networks, we provide grade-based training through such courses as the General Manager Training Program, Department Manager Training Program, and New Hire Induction Training Program, as well as optional training programs, such as the Bussan Academy programs.
+In order to provide support for human resources development at each group company in Japan, and to build human networks, we provide job position oriented training through such courses as the General Manager Training Program, Department Manager Training Program, and New Hire Induction Training Program, as well as optional training programs, such as the Bussan Academy programs.

-In addition to the various training programs held at overseas offices, we offer employees of our overseas subsidiaries well-developed programs of both short-term and medium- to long-term training at the Mitsui Head Office.
+In addition to the various training programs held at overseas offices and other locations, we offer employees of our overseas subsidiaries well-developed programs of both short-term and medium- to long-term training at the Mitsui Head Office.
 Short-term programs include the JTP (Japan Trainee Program), which is offered in the first few years after joining the company, and an optional training focused on leadership for employees in management positions.
-Medium- to long-term programs are held for a period of one to three years, and include the LBP (Japan Language and Business Program), which provides Japanese language lessons and practical business training, and the BIP (Business Integration Program), which provides practical business training. (*Some programs have been suspended due to the COVID-19 pandemic)
+Medium- to long-term programs are held for a period of one to two years, and include the LBP (Japan Language and Business Program), which provides Japanese language lessons and practical business training, and the BIP (Business Integration Program), which provides practical business training.

 Mitsui Management Review (MMR)

 Mitsui Management Review (MMR), is conducted annually for employees responsible for global group management to help them gain a 360° multi-faceted perspective on their management.
 The program is used as an opportunity to receive feedback from subordinates and co-workers, to gain insights by reflecting on their own management skills, to strengthen their leadership capabilities and create an organization that leverages the strengths of diverse individuals in the organization, leading to the development of leaders that are attuned to the times.
 The results of the MMR are also provided to supervisors and used as a reference for human resource development and for the appointment of line managers.